whage/whage.github.io/_posts/2026-02-19-what-is-async.md

 epoll, kqueue, IOCP (linux, MacOS, Windows respectively) and a low-level library that wraps them: libuv, but that is a much deeper topic.

-The Node.js runtime is single threaded.
-The asynchronous functions are only executed in a single thread unless extra worker threads are used.
-Their execution will inevitably overlap, in fact the whole idea is that while the CPU waits for I/O, some other code might be executed concurrently - but not in parallel, that needs more than one thread.
+The Node.js runtime is "single threaded".
+This is a vague term and needs context: the typical Node.js server side application runs in a single thread, which means every web request is executed on a single thread.
-Being single threaded means that our Node.js code, all the callbacks run on a single hardware thread at an given point in time.
 There is nothing to schedule for other hardware threads so only one logical CPU core is utilized without extra worker threads.
+This also means that logic requiring a lot of "pure CPU" time (image or video processing for example) without I/O operations will "block" (ironically) the execution of other web requests unless they are explicitly executed in a different thread.